-For loans to auto dealers without individual signs of impairment the fair value of collateral was estimated at the inception of the loans and was not adjusted for subsequent changes to the reporting date.
-The recoverability of these loans is primarily dependent on the creditworthiness of the borrowers rather than the value of collateral, and The current value of the collateral does not impact the impairment assessment.
+For loans to corporate customers that are not credit-impared, the assessment of the fair value of collateral was performed at the inception date of the loans and was not adjusted for subsequent changes to the reporting date.
+The recoverability of these loans is primarily dependent on the creditworthiness of the borrowers rather than the value of collateral, and the current value of the collateral does not impact the impairment assessment.